Board

 Photo of Denny Iverson

-Denny Iverson is a rancher/logger in the Blackfoot valley of Western Montana.
-A native of Minnesota, Denny followed his parents to Mt. in 1975 to help run the ranch in Potomac Mt.
-He still ranches with his brother and now the next generation from both sides of the family are coming home to roost.
-Denny and his brother have taken a proactive approach to ranching in a changing landscape for years and continue to look (with the help of the kids ) for ways to adapt.
-He recently joined the Board of Heart of the Rockies.
-Denny appreciates being involved with Heart of the Rockies because of the mission to help land trusts across the service area with capital and expertise to conserve land for agriculture, wildlife and the well being of humanity.
+Denny Iverson is a rancher and logger in Western Montana's Blackfoot Valley.
+A native of Minnesota, Denny followed his parents to Montana in 1975 to help run the ranch in Potomac.
+He still ranches with his brother and with the next generation from both sides of the family, who are coming home to roost.
+Denny and his brother have taken a proactive approach to ranching in a changing landscape for years, and they continue to look (with the help of their children ) for ways to adapt.
+Denny joined the Heart of the Rockies Initiative board in 2018.
+He appreciates the opportunity to support land trusts across the service area with capital and expertise to conserve land for agriculture, wildlife, and the wellbeing of humanity.
+He also serves on the board of Five Valleys Land Trust.
 His wife asks him all the time if he will ever learn to say no to an opportunity to volunteer!

 Our team